Innovating to save lives

-In the past year, Indonesia has suffered a series of unfortunate natural disasters, and this issue has raised concerns and awareness in disaster preparedness.
-Educational campaigns and seminars have been conducted, and heavy investments have been made toward innovations that could save lives.
+In the past year, Indonesia has suffered a series of natural disasters, raising concerns and awareness about disaster preparedness.
+Campaigns and seminars have been conducted, and heavy investments have been made towards innovations that could save lives.
 Meanwhile in Dia.Lo.Gue, an art space located in South Jakarta, disaster preparedness takes on a whole other form — an art exhibition.

 An extensively collaborative venture, the Earth Manual Project (EMP) is the effort of various organisations: the Japan Foundation Asia Center, Dia.lo.Gue, FFFAAARRR, LeBoYe Design, DUSDUKDUK and MILES Film, Design and Creative Center Kobe (KIITO) and Plust Arts.

-First originating in Kobe, Japan in 2013, it has now traveled to Southeast Asia and North America, exhibiting projects by artists, architects, designers, and other creatives from all over the region.
+Originating in Kobe, Japan, in 2013, EMP has now travelled to South East Asia and North America, exhibiting projects by artists, architects, designers and other creatives from all over the region.

-B-SIDE chats with Adhi, Program Officer at The Japan Foundation about the project, and how participating artists have successfully integrated aesthetics with crucial, useful information for its audience.
+B-Side chats with Adhi, program officer at the Japan Foundation, about the project and how participating artists have successfully integrated aesthetics with crucial and useful information for their audience.

-The initiative of this project came from a Japanese non-profit organisation, called Design and Creative Center Kobe (KIITO), based in Kobe city, Japan.
-It is a community of designers and creative workers, where most members have first hand experience in several disasters in Japan, especially the Great Hanshin-Awaji Earthquake that hit Kobe in 1995.
+The initiative came from a Japanese non-profit organisation called Design and Creative Center Kobe (KIITO).
+It is a community of designers and creative workers, most of whom have first-hand experience of natural disasters, including the Great Hanshin-Awaji Earthquake that struck Kobe in 1995.

-They realised that as creative workers, they have the ability to create modules for people to learn about how to survive disasters — while it is happening, and after it has happened.
+They realised that as creative workers, they had the ability to create modules for people to learn how to survive disasters — while they were happening and after they had happened.
 All in an interesting way.

-From then on, they started to collect stories and lessons learned during the earthquake, transforming them into interactive disaster education projects, while searching for similar projects in other disaster affected areas (including South East Asia) to connect and learn from.
+From then on, they started to collect stories and lessons learned, transforming them into interactive disaster education projects, while searching for similar projects in other disaster-affected areas (including South East Asia) to connect and learn from.

-They eventually came to The Japan Foundation.
-It just happened at that time, The Japan Foundation was also preparing our own project on Disaster Education + Creativity, called the HANDs!
-Project (which then also exhibited in EMP), targeting young professionals from various background in Asia.
+They eventually came to the Japan Foundation.
+At the time, the Japan Foundation was also preparing our own project on Disaster Education + Creativity, called the HANDs!
+Project (which also exhibited in EMP), targeting young professionals from various background in Asia.

-Even prior to the EMP, The Japan Foundation also understood that natural and man-made disasters are a collective issue in Asia.
-Since then, disaster education has always been a main focus of The Japan Foundation’s projects.
-So when KIITO came with this initiative, the Japan Foundation was more than happy to collaborate.
+The Japan Foundation has always understood that natural and man-made disasters are a collective issue in Asia.
+Disaster education has always been a main focus of the foundation’s projects.
+When KIITO came with this initiative, the Japan Foundation was more than happy to collaborate.

-With The Japan Foundation, I’ve been working on a lot of disaster education projects.
+With the Japan Foundation, I’ve been working on many disaster education projects.
 I have to admit it is not easy.
-To learn about disasters is very important.
-To know what to do when it happens, and how to survive right after is very very important.
+Learning about disasters is very important.
+Knowing what to do when it happens and how to survive right after is very, very important.

-However, only a few people want to talk, listen or learn about it.
-Simply because it’s a heavy topic to talk about, because disaster is always closely tied to sadness and grief, and other times it’s too technical and boring.
+However, only a few people want to talk, listen or learn about it because it’s a heavy topic, and because disaster is always closely tied to sadness and grief.
+And at other times, it’s too technical and boring.

-I believe that we need to change our approach and methods of education.
+I believe we need to change our approach and teaching methods.
 Creativity is needed.
-Designs need to be eye-catching to be tools of learning, whether it is a project or product, imbued with short and easy to digest step-by-step learning process.
-Once you get their attention and they’re interested in what you’re serving, they will start learning and digging from more information themselves.
+Designs need to be eye-catching to be tools of learning, whether it is a project or product, imbued with short and easy-to-digest step-by-step learning process.
+Once you get their attention and they’re interested in what you’re serving, they will start learning and digging for more information themselves.

-How do the artists combine the learning about disaster management with aesthetics and creativity?
+How do the artists combine learning about disaster management with aesthetics and creativity?

-For this Earth Manual Project Exhibition, we collaborated with many artists.
-Each of them have their own expertise and experience.
-But I can safely say one thing they have in common is research.
-Either drawing from their own experience, or by collecting experiences and stories from survivors.
-Once they have enough valid data, they crafted their creative products/projects based on their own expertise.
+For this Earth Manual Project, we collaborated with many artists.
+One thing they had in common was research, either drawn from their own experience or experiences and stories that they had collected from survivors.
+Once they had enough valid data, they crafted their creative products or projects based on their own expertise.

 How do you personally perceive disaster readiness in Asia?
 How do arts and this exhibition contribute to this matter?

 Disaster awareness and readiness in Asia varies.
-Japan is quite ready compared to other Asian countries.
-Their disaster education is quite advanced, having implemented frequent disaster drills since the kids were in kindergarten.
-We cannot find this preparation in other Asian countries, specially in South East and South Asia.
-For example in Indonesia, those who learned are those who actually have had first hand experience.
-It has to change, and honestly this has started to in the last couple years.
+Japan is quite ready compared with other Asian countries.
+Its disaster education is quite advanced, having implemented frequent disaster drills even at kindergartens.
+We cannot find this level of preparation in other Asian countries, especially in South East Asia and South Asia.
+For example in Indonesia, those who learned are those who have had first-hand experience.
+This has to change and honestly, it has in the past few years.

 People now feel an urgency to learn about disaster education, and how to survive.